schoolofcities/urban-data-storytelling/urban-data-analytics/openstreetmap/openstreetmap.md

 The file structure directly mirrors the OSM database structure described above.
 There are four nodes with unique IDs and coordinates, plus a way that references those nodes with tags describing what it is.
 You can see this is a rectangular building mapped as a closed polygon - note the five node references with the first and last being the same node ID, which tells us it's closed.

-What OSM itself can give you is limited since they want to conserve server resources for contributors.
-Fortunately, the OSM community offers additional resources - kind Internet strangers who've downloaded the whole planet file, keep their copies synchronized with the main database, and offer additional ways of downloading larger chunks of data with some lag from the main database.
+While OSM itself can give you is limited since they want to conserve server resources for contributors.
+Fortunately, the OSM community offers additional resources - kind Internet strangers who've downloaded the entire planet file, keep their copies synchronized with the main database, and offer additional ways of downloading larger chunks of data with some lag from the main database.

 ### The Overpass API